Cup win for Andrew despite slip ups

 Gary Davies won Division One with 80-11-69 on countback from Nigel Thompson.
 David Gardiner was third with a nett 70.

 Ray Innes won Division Two with 87-18-69.
-Captain Bridges was second with a nett 72.
+Captain Bridges was second with a nett 72, and Geoff Pearson third on 75.

 Jacob Turner won the Richard Mudge Memorial Trophy with an eight under par 64, The A team entertained Gloucester in the North Gloucestershire Foursomes League with debutant, Leigh Powell alongside Shane Moore winning one up.